 This warranty gives you specific legal rights and you may have other rights which vary from state to state.

-ProtoSounds® is a trademark of MTH Electric Trains.
-DCRU® is a registered copyright of OS Industries, Inc.
+ProtoSounds[®] is a trademark of MTH Electric Trains.
+DCRU[®] is a registered copyright of QS Industries, Inc. Lionel[®] and Railsound[®] are registered trademarks of Lionel L.L.C.

-Lionel® is a registered trademark of Lionel L.L.C..
-Railsounds® is a registered trademark of Lionel L.L.C.